Acme-Ontologies/ies-ontology-template/README.md

 We follow DRY (Don't Repeat Yourself) principles, meaning, for example, that ontology files are always mastered in `.ttl` files, and other RDF formats are generated from these files and stored in `./build/`.

-See the [Builds guidance](./build/README.md) for more details.
+See the [Builds guidance][build-readme] for more details.

 ## Contributing
-Please see [Contributing Guide](./docs/CONTRIBUTING) for guidelines on how to contribute to this ontology project.
+Please see [Contributing Guide][docs-contrib] for guidelines on how to contribute to this ontology project.

 ## Licensing

-This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.

-### Licence Choice
-While UK government works typically use the Open Government License (OGL v3.0), this project uses the MIT License because:
-- It's widely recognized in the software and ontology communities
-- It encourages broader adoption and reuse
-- It's compatible with most other open source licenses
-- It's simple to understand and comply with
+Unless stated otherwise, the ontology definitions and codebase are released under [the MIT License][mit].
+This covers both the [ontology src][src] and any sample code in the [documentation][docs].

+The documentation is [© Crown copyright][copyright] and available under the terms of the [Open Government 3.0][ogl] licence.

 ### Attribution
 When using this ontology, please include the attribution: